KBlixt/subcleaner/README.md

 - Indonesian
 - Swedish

-If you want to improve the performance in a different language you'll have to make a profile for that language. read the README in the regex_profiles directory for more info and guidance.
+If you want to run the script against any other language you'll have to either create a profile for it or disable the requirement in the subcleaner.conf file.
+It's recommended to create a language profile. read the README in the regex_profiles directory for more info and guidance.

 ### If you make a useful regex profile for a non-default language, PLEASE let me know!
 I'll review it and add it to the included default profiles.
 And it'll help out others that use